guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 	- Different ways of specifying commands:
 		- Shell form: `command1 param1`
 		- JSON array: `["command", "param1"]` <span style="color: #3588E9">--></span> Obs: the first element should be the executable
 - <code style="color: #689d6a">ENTRYPOINT</code> <span style="color: #3588E9">--></span> similar to the CMD instruction, it can specify the program that will run when the container starts.
+It appends commands typed on the terminal with `docker run`
 - WORKDIR --> set teh working direcoty inside teh container, tells Docker that all the subsequent commands will be executed from inside that folder.
-- EXPOSE --> expose a certain port to the local system (machien running the container) It **documents** that a process in the container will expose this port, it'ß an optional comand.
+- EXPOSE --> expose a certain port to the local system (machien running the container) It **documents** that a process in the container will expose this port, it'ß an optional command.
+- VOLUME --> maps a folder in the container to persist data
+- USER --> to set the docker user

 ```dockerfile
 FROM node